getodk/docs/docs/security.rst

 .. warning::

     This document assumes you are using `ODK Cloud <https://getodk.org/#pricing>`_ or an up-to-date :doc:`ODK Central <central-intro>` server.
-These security considerations do not apply to any other ODK-compatible systems.
+These security considerations do not apply to any other ODK-based systems.

 Whether you are monitoring elections, documenting crimes, or tracking vaccines, ODK offers industry-leading security to protect the sensitive data you collect.
 Some of our security features are automatic (e.g., vulnerability scanning), while others (e.g., end-to-end encryption) are configurable so you can strike the balance you need.